 If anyone has ever tried working for themselves from home, you know how easy it is to avoid work.
 There are too many distractions around, so you must establish a routine early.
 If you don’t clear the clutter in the morning, it’s just hard to be more productive.
 This brings me to one of my armchair philosophies about meditating.

-I don’t quite know what happens to our brains when I meditate.
+I don’t quite know what happens to our brains when we meditate.
 I just think that brains are constantly full of ideas and thoughts.
 It’s good to clear the cache daily, so to speak.
 As the day drags on with more tasks, more people, and more deadlines things become messy.
 By 6 pm, our brain is just full.
 (Maybe that’s why night school was always so hard for me.)
 Not to mention that by the end of the day, we have probably been exposed to thousands of brand messages and advertisements — for better or for worse.

 So what I found was meditating first thing in the morning and in the evening are the perfect times.
 Meditation has helped me get ready for the day and wind down from it.